thoughtworks-jumpstart/jumpstart/front-end-web-development/react/forms.md

 Both the controlled and uncontrolled form fields have their merit.
 Evaluate your specific situation and pick the approach — what works for you is good enough.

+## Tips

+* Don't forget to declare the "onChange" event handler on the input field if you follow the Controlled Component approach.
+* Don't forget to call `event.preventDefault()` in the `onSubmit` event handler.
+Otherwise, the browser will try to submit the form and reload the current page.

+## Build complicated forms with Formik

+Although React provides the basic building blocks for us to build HTML forms, it's still hard to get the codes organized properly when you build complicated forms.

+In such cases, you can check out existing React components that can help you out, like [formik](https://github.com/jaredpalmer/formik)